 This course satisfies a general education requirement in the Arts and Humanities Area.
-Prerequisite: ENG:105 or ENG:107

 LIT:195 Nature of Evil in Literature 3.0 cr.

 This course is a study of the social idea of evil as it is reflected in literature through the centures (from Paradise Lost to the Exorcist).
 (59.4 Lec.
 Hrs.)
 Prerequisite: ENG:105 or ENG:107